 *Includes copayment, deductible, coinsurance, and $0 Visits.
 Excludes no shows. **On average.
 Actual appointment times vary by state and individual patient.

-Questions to ask your care team about Zurzuvae side effects:
+Questions to ask your care team about Zurzuvae side effects may include:

 - How long will it take for me to adjust to taking Zurzuvae?